devloco/create-react-wptheme/README.md

 `npm install @devloco/react-scripts-wptheme@latest`

-If you're theme uses TypeScript, you'll need to run a second command (`create-react-wptheme` uses the Types from Facebook's React-Scripts):
+If your theme uses TypeScript, you'll need to run a second command (`create-react-wptheme` uses the Types from Facebook's React-Scripts):

 `npm install react-scripts@latest`